betsykimak/concord-to-php/README.md

 1. From a web browser, go to http://www.example.com/viewopml.php (or your subdirectory)

 This renders and displays the OPML output, a list of nodes and attributes, and sample HTML.
-Basically, the full OPML structure, ready for your customization.
+Basically, the full OPML structure to help you grasp DOM parsing, and is ready for your customization.

 ### More about Concord